2016 Kohler Grand Prix

 The 2016 Kohler Grand Prix was the 9th round of the 2016 IndyCar Series.
 The event took place over 50 laps around Road America in Elkhart Lake, Wisconsin.
-The race was the first for IndyCars at the circuit since 2007 during the final season of the ChampCar World Series.
+The race was the first for IndyCars at the circuit since 2007 during the final season of the Champ Car World Series.
 It was the 26th time that the circuit had been used for IndyCar racing.

 Prior to the race weekend, doubts surrounded whether Josef Newgarden would be able to race due to injuries sustained during the 2016 Firestone 600.
 However, he was cleared by doctors to participate in opening practice and, later, for all sessions of the grand prix.
 In qualifying, Will Power went fastest, setting a time of 1:42.2105 to beat out Scott Dixon and Tony Kanaan.
 Championship leader Simon Pagenaud qualified fourth.
 Josef Newgarden and James Hinchcliffe both lost their two fastest times of their sessions, Newgarden for bringing out a red flag after spinning in turn 9 and Hinchcliffe for impeding the laps of Juan Pablo Montoya and Alexander Rossi.
 They started 20th and 22nd respectively.

 At the start of the race, the first four positions remained as they qualified, while Graham Rahal moved up into fifth.
 In the rear of the field, Jack Hawksworth spun in turn five, moving him to the back of the field.
 Sébastien Bourdais came into the pits with damage to the rear wing assembly at the end of the first lap, putting him a lap down and ending his chances of taking victory.
 On lap 7, Scott Dixon pulled off course and rolled to a halt in turn five with engine failure, leaving him with a last place finish.
 With Dixon gone, Will Power was free to extend his lead over Tony Kanaan before the first round of pit stops.
 At the first round of stops, Power easily emerged back in the lead, but Kanaan was challenged by Graham Rahal for second place.
 The running order remained largely the same through the second round of pit stops, though Rahal would briefly pull into second after a quick pit stop before Kanaan passed him again later in the lap.
 However, both would fall back as Simon Pagenaud, on red tires, charged past both to move into second.
 As the race approached lap 40, the last round of pit stops came, with the running order remaining Power, Pagenaud, Kanaan, Rahal.